 - Super simple and easy to throw together

-- Formulated by a Registered Dietitian to be packed with vitamins, minerals, antioxidants, and fiber
+- Created by a Registered Dietitian to be packed with vitamins, minerals, antioxidants, and fiber

 - Naturally sweetened with orange juice and honey – no marshmallows or Cool Whip added!